So does coconut oil and baking soda face mask really take years off your age?

 Did you laugh?
 He didn’t either.
 He just gave me that err look and went.

 Guess what he came back with?
 Baking powder!

-The reason I’m making a fuss about this my loveleys, is because, baking soda and baking powder are not the same.
+The reason I’m making a fuss about this my lovelies is that baking soda and baking powder are not the same.

 Baking soda is the pure 100% Sodium Bicarbonate, which is what we want to use on our face or any skin/hair care routines.

 Baking powder, on the other hand, is a mixture of Sodium Bicarbonate, corn starch and some other raising agent used for baking purposes.

 It could be safe, but I don’t want to try the “could be” out on my face.

 So I’ve already placed my order for pure 100% Sodium Bicarbonate (baking soda), which should be arriving by tomorrow or the day after.

 In the meanwhile, I made my sister go buy me some pure baking soda from our local food supermarket.

 What are the benefits of Coconut oil and baking soda face wash?